 Efforts toward perfection may start in pregnancy and birth, with mom having a very clear plan that perhaps goes awry.
 As in all critical, highly charged moments, the best possible outcomes are created when mom is respectfully consulted and given choices when circumstances require her to veer from her desired path.
 A pregnancy or birth that necessitates unexpected intervention or encounters real or perceived threats to mom or baby will likely be deeply disturbing.
 This is where having a secure, warm connection with a mother can make a profound difference in the speed and trajectory of recovery.
 Where there is a history of having been mothered well, there is receptivity to support.
 Where there is no internal template in mom for "How To Be Well Taken Care Of", there will be a more challenging recovery and perhaps a greater likelihood of experiencing expectable postpartum stress as traumatic.

 In the early weeks of a newborn's life, a great deal of energy is focused on feeding challenges.
-Many moms who are committed to breastfeeding their babies, but who encounter challenges with latch, supply, sleep deprivation, illness or pain find themselves torn apart as they are forced to make decisions to feed their babies in ways that don't match their perfect plan.
+Many moms who are committed to #breastfeeding their babies, but when they encounter challenges with latch, supply, sleep deprivation, illness or pain these moms find themselves torn apart as they are forced to make decisions to feed their babies in ways that don't match their perfect plan.

 Motherhood moves us toward wholeness.
 Through our willingness to delve into the motherless and wounded parts of ourselves and explore our own stories, we can emerge as three dimensional mothers: women who know how to love and care for our babies while simultaneously caring for our own deserving selves.
 My wish for motherless moms is that you seek out and take in the kindness and nurturance that is your birthright.